Top

 Generally, upon divorce, the Court issues an order addressing the issues of alimony, child custody, and child support based on the parties' circumstances and financial situations.
 However, as time goes by, people's circumstances and situations change.
 This change may warrant a modification of the Court order.

-If your life circumstances - such as major health issues, loss of a job, or income - significantly change, the Florida courts will generally modify your alimony, child custody, or child support order to reflect your new situation as long as the change is substantial, permanent, and involuntary.
+If your life circumstances—such as major health issues, loss of a job, or income—significantly change, the Florida courts will generally modify your alimony, child custody, or child support order to reflect your new situation as long as the change is substantial, permanent, and involuntary.

 Alimony Modification in Florida

-Major health issues, long-term unemployment, and major increase or decrease in income are examples of what courts have found to be a substantial change in circumstances.
+Major health issues, long-term unemployment, and a major increase or decrease in income are examples of what courts have found to be a substantial change in circumstances.

 Child Custody Modification in Florida